-We can all enjoy a good beer or glass of wine once in a while.
-Sometimes even multiple times in a while.
-At home, we know the customs and laws, but abroad they sometimes differ.
-Especially if you are going abroad to Sweden.
+We can all enjoy a good beer or glass of wine while traveling.
+Sometimes even a couple.
 So let’s clarify some of the laws and habits of alcohol in Sweden.

 The drinking habits in Sweden

-Let’s start with the habits.
+Let’s start with their habits.
 Usually, these are even more important the local laws.
 I recommend always following the law, but also respect the habits of the locals.
 This way you won’t stand out too much and can enjoy your drink in peace (with the locals).

 - Swedes don’t drink during the week.
 So if you are having a drink at a restaurant or bar on a Wednesday night, you might get stares, or worse, side-eyed!

 - That being said, in Sweden they go all out on the weekends.
 Friday and Saturday night are intense and you will see drunk people in front of pubs.

 - Although there is an age restriction, bars and clubs are free to set age restrictions even higher.

 - If you are invited over to someone to have dinner, you need to bring your own bottle.
 Don’t forget this!

 - Don’t offer a ride to someone if you even had one drink.
 They will think you don’t take their safety seriously.